Top 2000: Top 2000 Café

 Beginning in 2010, the Top 2000 Café is built annually in November and early December at the Netherlands Institute of Sound and Vision in Hilversum.
 In the first year, the museum already broke its daily visitor record when over 2,500 people attended on the Thursday of the broadcast, which was more than the 2007 opening of the audiovisual archive.

 Visitors can enter the Top 2000 Café while the list is being broadcast, and tickets to visit go on sale before the list is released so that those in attendance will not know which songs will be played during their time slot.
 As a result of the show's popularity, a ticket gives visitors access to the Top 2000 Café for just a 50-minute time slot.
 The café is quickly cleaned in the ten minutes between time slots.

 There is room in the café for 150 people in each time slot.
 In recent years, tickets can only be bought online and not at the door.
 Prior to this, there were long queues at the Media Park to purchase them.
 The tickets are known to be difficult to acquire; for example, in 2024, all 25,200 tickets for the Top 2000 Café sold out in less than an hour.

 Statistics

 "Bohemian Rhapsody" by Queen has traditionally been voted the most popular song on the countdown, with Boudewijn de Groot's "Avond" achieving the top spot in 2005 (as the first Dutch and currently only Dutch-language song to do so), the Eagles' "Hotel California" doing the same in 2010 and 2014 and Danny Vera's "Roller Coaster" in 2020 as the only other songs to ever accomplish the feat.

 The song with the highest position in its debut year in the list (from 2000 onwards) is "Roller Coaster", by Dutch country singer Vera, which entered in fourth place.
-The highest-scoring foreign newcomer was Adele with "Someone Like You" in 2011, placing sixth.
+The highest-scoring foreign newcomers were Adele with "Someone Like You" in 2011 and Dermot Kennedy with "Better Days" in 2024, both placing sixth.

 In all editions until 2019, The Beatles consistently occupied the most spots in the list, but that year, Queen took over the role as the Top 2000's main supplier with 37 songs.